invenia/blog/_posts/JuliaLangFeatures.md

 ```

 #### Demo
-Now rather than calling things directly we use `model_call`
+Now, rather than calling things directly, we use `model_call`
 which takes care of rearranging things.
 See how the code is now not having to be aware of the particular cases for each different library?